History of Transnistria: Soviet Era

-In 1927 there was a massive uprising of peasants and factory workers in Tiraspol and other cities (Mohyliv-Podilskyi, Kamianets-Podilskyi) of southern Ukrainian SSR against Soviet authorities.
-Troops from Moscow were sent to the region and suppressed the unrest, causing around 4,000 deaths, according to US correspondents sent to report about the insurrection, which was at the time completely denied by the Kremlin official press.
+In 1927 there was a massive uprising of peasants and factory workers in Tiraspol and also cities in the southern Ukrainian SSR (Mohyliv-Podilskyi, Kamianets-Podilskyi) against Soviet authorities.
+Soviet troops suppressed the unrest, causing around 4,000 deaths, according to US correspondents sent to report about the insurrection, which was at the time completely denied by the Kremlin official press.

-During the 1920s and 1930s, thousands of Romanian Transnistrians fled to Romania, the government of which set up a special Fund for their housing and education.
-A 1935 estimate puts the number of refugees to 20,000.
+During the 1920s and 1930s, thousands of Moldovan Transnistrians fled to Romania, the government of which set up a special Fund for their housing and education.
+A 1935 estimate put the number of refugees at 20,000.

-MASSR had a mixed Ukrainian (46%) and Moldovan (32%) population, which was estimated at 545,500.
-Its area was 8,677 km2 and included 11 raions on the left bank of Dniester.

-Under Stalinist rule, populations who were not Ukrainian, Russian, or Romanian were pressured to Russify, and their numbers would decline further.
-After a brief initial period of liberalization and freedom, groups such as the Poles in the Soviet Union were subject to harassment, dispersal and mass terror.
-This trend increased in the late 1930s, as a result of the 1937-8 Polish Operation of the NKVD as well as the ceasing of educational instruction in the Moldavian ASSR for all non-Romanians populations in their native languages which was replaced by Ukrainian and Russian.
+Under Stalinist rule, populations who were not Ukrainian, Russian, or Moldovan were pressured to Russify, and their numbers declined further.
+After a brief initial period of liberalization and freedom, groups such as the Poles in the Soviet Union were subject to harassment, dispersal, and mass terror.
+This trend increased in the late 1930s, as a result of the 1937-8 Polish Operation of the NKVD as well as stopping education in MASSR for all non-Moldovan populations in their native languages.

-According to the 1926 Soviet census, the Republic had a population of 572,339, of which:
+According to the 1926 Soviet census, MASSR had a population of 572,339.
+In 1936, MASSR had a mixed Ukrainian (46%) and Moldovan (32%) population.